 Requests for external appeals and expedited external appeals must be in writing on an external appeal application form, which is available from the Connecticut Insurance Commissioner.
-The covered person or his/her designee (and provider, if applicable) must release all pertinent medical information concerning the medical condition and request for services.
+The covered person or the covered person's designee (and provider, if applicable) must release all pertinent medical information concerning the medical condition and request for services.